Part of Real Estate Syndication: The Passive Investors Guide

 GPs use their extensive channels to analyze market data and work with select brokers to source quality properties with targeted future growth potential.
 This is a far cry from the “shot in the dark” approach for buying any affordable property that comes on the market used by most first-time property investors.

 Ultimately, amateur investors get access to professional analysis when they become part of a partnership.
+The legal mechanics of who owns the property in a syndication sit inside that partnership structure.

 2.)
 Protection Against Inflation